DODOEX/contractV2/README.md

 [PeckShield Inc.](https://peckshield.cn/en) is a leading blockchain security company with the goal of elevating the security, privacy, and usability of current blockchain ecosystems by offering top-notch, industry-leading services and products.

-You could find the audit report [here](https://raw.githubusercontent.com/radar-bear/dodo-smart-contract/master/audit/dodo_audit_report_2020_16_en_1.0.pdf)
+You could find the audit report [here](https://raw.githubusercontent.com/DODOEX/dodo-smart-contract/master/audit/dodo_audit_report_2020_16_en_1.0.pdf)

 ## More details and deployment info

-You could find all documents and info about DODO in [this repo](https://github.com/radar-bear/dodo-docs)
+You could find all documents and info about DODO [here](https://dodoex.github.io/docs/docs)

 ## Contact Us

-Send E-mail to dodo_breeder@dodoex.io
+Send E-mail to contact@dodoex.io